In 2021, Take the GOP at Its Word

 He wasn’t kidding.

-All of this boiled over on January 6th, when a violent mob ransacked the U.S. Capitol in furtherance of the biggest lie of all—that the Vice President and Congress could somehow overturn the election results.
+All of this boiled over on Jan.
+6, when a violent mob ransacked the U.S. Capitol in furtherance of the biggest lie of all — that the vice president and Congress could somehow overturn the election results.
 Five people were killed.
 The blood of those who died and were injured that day will forever stain the presidential seal behind which Trump spoke and the briefcases his lawyers carried.

 A year ago, when I wrote my piece warning about the Republican Party’s plan to spend “into oblivion” to impede voting rights, I was told that I was exaggerating the risk.
 I was assured that this was simply bravado by the RNC, but that cooler heads will prevail.
 I was told not to take Trump or his fellow Republicans literally.